The Kroot Farstalker Kinband is a kill team for Games Workshop’s Warhammer 40,000: Kill Team tabletop skirmish game.

 Ploys of the Farstalker Kinband Kill Team

-This adds 1 to the Attacks of all the melee weapons in your kinband up to a maximum of 4 for each weapon for one Turning Point.
+This adds 1 to the Attacks of all the melee weapons in your kinband up to a maximum of 5 (increased from 4 in the December 2022 Balance Dataslate) for each weapon for one Turning Point.

 This changes the order of 1-3 friendly operatives who aren’t within 3 Inches/Square range of the enemy.

 For one Turning Point, everyone in your kinband can give their ranged weapons the Heavy and Balanced special rules, meaning that you can’t perform a non-Dash move in the same activation as shooting with them, but you can reroll one attack dice with all ranged weapons.